Which Kind of UCaaS Providers Are Best for Your SMB?

-With organizations dealing with remote workforces, many of them have had to implement a UCaaS provider of some kind, whether it’s Zoom, Teams, Meet or another solution.
+With many organizations still dealing with remote workforces, most of them have had to implement a UCaaS provider of some kind, whether it’s Zoom, Teams, Meet or another solution.

 While we do expect to see companies get their employees back into the office when restrictions are eased, there is no doubt that 2020 has already been a transformational year as far as remote work is concerned.

 Global Workplace Analytics estimates that 25–30% of the workforce will be working from home multiple days of the week by the end of 2021.

 Many employees, particularly millennials—who make up the largest generational portion of the workforce—have higher expectations when it comes to the flexibility of their working lives.

 Workers were already looking for more time away from the office pre-COVID-19, and the widespread implementation of communication services making remote possible has only increased that desire.

 This means that it will be imperative for businesses to use UCaaS providers that offer them the features they need for the future.